AntCPLab/AntCPLab.github.io/index.md

 # What's new

+### 2023.8

+- Paper "Accelerating Secure Collaborative Machine Learning with Protocol-Aware RDMA"  was accepted by USENIX'Sec 2024.

 ### 2023.5

 - Paper "Efficient 3PC for Binary Circuits with Application to Maliciously-Secure DNN Inference" [[paper]](https://eprint.iacr.org/2023/909) [[code]](https://github.com/AntCPLab/malicious_3pc_binary) was accepted by USENIX'Sec 2023.